Harvard-IACS/2023-CS107/content/pages/syllabus.md

 2. **Completion:** pair-programming submissions should reveal effort that the student attempted to solve the tasks.
-If you experience difficulties in a particular problem and you are not able to complete the task, please indicate the issues you had in your code using comments and we will take that reasoning into account.
+If you experience difficulties in a particular problem and you are not able to complete the task, please indicate the issues you had in your code using comments; the teaching staff will take that reasoning into account.
 Handing in an empty skeleton (same as hand-out) does not meet the expected standard and will not award credit for the submission.